Identifying the Topology of Undirected Networks from Diffused Non-stationary Graph Signals: Introduction

 \textbf{Relation to prior work.} Under the assumption that the signals are related to the topology of the graph where they are supported, the goal of graph signal processing (GSP) is to develop algorithms that fruitfully leverage this relational structure, and can make inferences about these relationships when they are only partially observed~\cite{EmergingFieldGSP,SandryMouraSPG_TSP13}.
 Most GSP efforts to date assume that the underlying network is known, and then analyze how the graph's algebraic and spectral characteristics impact the properties of the graph signals of interest.
 However, such assumption is often untenable in practice and arguably most graph construction schemes are largely informal, distinctly lacking an element of validation.

 Network topology inference is a prominent task in Network Science~\cite[Ch.
-7]{kolaczyk2009book}.
-It is also central to predicting emergent complex behavior as well as monitoring the operation of (networked) critical infrastructures, including the smart power grid, transportation systems and the Internet backbone~\cite{smartgrid_spmag,mobility_network_fiori,network_tomography}.
+7]{kolaczyk2009book},~\cite{SI_SPMAG}.
 Since networks typically encode similarities between nodes, several topology, inference approaches construct graphs whose edge weights correspond to nontrivial correlations or coherence measures between signal profiles at incident nodes~\cite{kolaczyk2009book,sporns2012book}.
 Acknowledging that the observed correlations can be due to latent network effects, alternative methods rely on inference of full partial correlations~\cite[Ch.
 7.3.2]{kolaczyk2009book}.
 Under Gaussianity assumptions, there are well-documented connections with covariance selection~\cite{dempster_cov_selec} and sparse precision matrix estimation~\cite{GLasso2008,banerjee2008jlmr,Lake10discoveringstructure,slawski2015estimation,egilmez2017jstsp}, as well as high-dimensional sparse linear regression~\cite{meinshausen06}.
 Extensions to directed graphs include SEMs~\cite{BazerqueGeneNetworks,BainganaInfoNetworks,shen2017tensors}, Granger causality~\cite{Brovelli04Granger,sporns2012book}, or their nonlinear (kernelized) variants~\cite{Karanikolas_icassp16,shen2016kernelsTSP16}.
 Recent GSP-based network inference frameworks postulate instead that the network exists as a latent underlying structure, and that observations are generated as a result of a network process defined in such graph~\cite{segarra2016topoidTSP16,pasdeloup2016inferenceTSIPN16,thanou17,MeiGraphStructure,DongLaplacianLearning,Kalofolias2016inference_smoothAISTATS16}.
 Different from~\cite{thanou17,DongLaplacianLearning,MeiGraphStructure, Kalofolias2016inference_smoothAISTATS16} that operate on the graph domain, the goal here is to identify graphs that endow the given observations with desired spectral (frequency-domain) characteristics.
 Two works have recently explored this approach by identifying a GSO given its eigenvectors~\cite{segarra2016topoidTSP16,pasdeloup2016inferenceTSIPN16}, but both rely on observations of stationary graph signals.
 Different from~\cite{DongLaplacianLearning,Kalofolias2016inference_smoothAISTATS16,sandeep_icassp17,mike_icassp17} that infer structure from signals assumed to be smooth over the sought graph, here the measurements are related to the graph via filtering (e.g., modeling the diffusion of an idea or the spread of a disease).
 Smoothness models are subsumed as special cases found with diffusion filters having a low-pass frequency response.